 Adaptability – Works effectively in an environment in which the parameters may change daily; adjusts behavior to meet the needs of different people and situations.

-Collegiality – Being helpful, respectful, approachable, and team oriented; builds strong relationships and a positive work environment.
+Collegiality - Being helpful, respectful, approachable, and team oriented building strong working relationships and a positive work environment.

 Communication – Communicates effectively one-to-one, in small groups and in public speaking contexts; writes precise, well-organized emails, letters and proposals while using appropriate vocabulary and grammar.